rwilliams/jrubywiki/Truffle.md

 ## Installation

 JRuby+Truffle comes as part of most configurations of JRuby - the notable exception is the standard Maven artefacts if you are embedding JRuby.
+The documentation explains how to use Truffle from within the source tree.

 When JRuby is installed with Truffle, `-X+T` will which to Truffle mode.